PromptRPA/Prompt2TaskDataset/README.md

   - `y`: The y coordinate of the target node.
   - `endX`: The x coordinate of the end of the instruction (only for scroll instructions).
   - `endY`: The y coordinate of the end of the instruction (only for scroll instructions).
-  - `storeFolder`: the folder name of the accessibility node tree of the instruction, which locates in the same directory as the `tutorial.json` file.
+  - `storeFolder`: the folder name of the accessibility node tree of the instruction, which is located in the same directory as the `tutorial.json` file.
 The accessibility node tree is stored in a file named `target_node.json`.
   - `absoluteId`: The absolute id of the target node in the accessibility node tree.
   - `description`: The description of the instruction.
-  - `imagePath`: The path of the screenshot of the instruction, which locates in the same directory as the `tutorial.json` file.
+  - `imagePath`: The path of the screenshot of the instruction, which is located in the same directory as the `tutorial.json` file.
 The screenshot is stored in a file named `[imagePath]` + `.jpg`.